ShahinR23/BuildingHomeNetworkProject/README.md

 <h1>Building a Home Network Project</h1>

 <h2>Objective</h2>
-I built a simple home network in Packet Tracer within the Logical Workspace in this activity.
+I built a simple home network in Cisco Packet Tracer within the Logical Workspace in this activity.
 <br />